DND-DRDC-RDDC/OS_ORIGAME/README.md

 ## TESTING

-A number of test scenarios, run procedures and correct simulation output are provided in the /testing folder.
+A number of test scenarios and run procedures are provided in the /testing folder.

 These test scenarios constitute Government Supplied Material 2 (GSM 2), referred to in the task Statement of Work.